Walter Scott, 1st Lord Scott of Buccleuch: Lord Scott of Buccleuch

 He was created a Lord of Parliament, as Lord Scott of Buccleuch, in 1606 (pursuant to a commission from King James dated 18 March 1606).

 From 1604 until the truce of 1609, Buccleuch led a company of Borderers in the service of Maurice of Nassau, Prince of Orange during the Dutch Revolt.

+Death

 Buccleuch died on 15 December 1611, and was interred at St Mary's Kirk, Hawick.

 Family

 Scott married (contract dated 1 October 1586) Mary, daughter of Sir William Kerr of Cessford and Janet Douglas.
 They had four children: